John and the Hole: Plot

 Thirteen-year-old John Shay comes from an affluent family, living in a luxurious suburban home with his parents, Brad and Anna, and his older sister, Laurie.

 On the surface, John's life appears picture-perfect, but deep inside, he feels disconnected and disillusioned.
 Seeking escape from the pressures and expectations of his privileged existence, John stumbles upon a hidden bunker in the nearby forest.
 Intrigued and drawn to the idea of control and power, he devises a chilling plan.

 Driven by a mixture of curiosity, rebellion, and a desire to assert control, John decides to drug his family members.
 One by one, he renders them unconscious and carefully drags them into the bunker, trapping them inside it.
 With his family effectively imprisoned underground, John now has complete control over their lives.

 Within the confines of the bunker, the dynamics between the family members slowly unravel.
 Brad, Anna, and Laurie wake up confused and disoriented, struggling to understand their new reality.
 As days turn into weeks, tension and desperation mount, revealing the complexities of their relationships and the true nature of their personalities.

 John uses his newfound freedom to experience adulthood in every way imaginable, occasionally inviting his friend, Pete, to share while his family suffers in the hole.
-Days and weeks pass as John slowly but surely starts to become bored with his "adulthood" and soon begins to miss his family who are now starting to go mad with hunger.
+Days and weeks pass as John slowly but surely starts to become bored with his "adulthood" and soon begins to miss his family who are starting to go mad with hunger.

 John eventually leaves a ladder for his family who, upon escaping the hole, find him face down in the pool.
 Brad, shocked, acts quickly to find that he has not drowned, but was just holding his breath.
-The film ends with the family resuming life as normal, choosing not to do anything about John's recent actions.
+The film ends with the bunker being filled with dirt and the family resuming life as normal, choosing not to do anything about John's recent actions.
 Meanwhile, it is revealed that the events of the film were merely a bedtime story being read to a 12-year-old girl named Lily by her mother, Gloria.
 At the end of the story, Gloria tells Lily that she plans to abandon her and will leave her enough money to survive for one year.